muppallakali/counter/README.md

 # counter
-Basic counter program in JavaScrriptt
+Basic counter program in JavaScrript
+I had worked with visualstudio to code this just download it and